 Gregg Morton, site president of the Tampa Citi Service Center, is the senior representative in the Tampa Bay area for the world's largest bank.
 He gave the opening remarks and introduction to the first day of the three-day – one hour a day – boot-camp session.

-The global banking academic boot camps has two purposes.
-One is to let students know the roles and functions of a global bank, the other is to make contact with some the brightest minds coming out of college.
+The global banking academic boot camps have two purposes.
+One is to let students know the roles and functions of a global bank, the other is to make contact with some of the brightest minds coming out of college.
 It was partly a scouting trip for Morton.

 "We are always recruiting," he said later, after turning the program over to other Citi managers.
 Sharp graduates/new hires raise the value of the business, he said.

 "Even if they go to competitors," he said, "that's a win overall."